 Security “made in Germany”

-The PAC study also revealed that for the majority of companies surveyed cost savings are no longer the main reason for IT outsourcing.
+With the application security market growing more than twice from $2.8 billion to $7.1* between 2017 and 2023, Forrester says IT outsourcing is no longer just about cutting costs..
 An integrated security concept is now the most important factor if application management is to be provided by an external partner.
 “Made in Germany” is particularly popular: German standards for data protection and data security are just as important to decision-makers as a data center based in Germany.
-One in two companies even wants German certifications and a service provider with headquarters in Germany – requirements that T-Systems can meet.
+One in two companies even wants German certifications and a service provider with headquarters in Germany – requirements that T-Systems and the TwinCore datacenter in Biere meet.

 Onshore or offshore?
 Bestshore!

 When it comes to outsourcing outside Germany too, T-Systems is well placed with sites around the world.
 The right concept is bestshoring – the mixture of onsite (local services), nearshore and offshore which is most suitable for the particular company.
 T-Systems comprehensively assesses in which country or region a specific service should be provided.
-This could be Hungary or Russia for nearshore, and Brazil, for example, for offshoring.
+In example, this could be Hungary or Russia for nearshore, and India for offshoring.

 Zero Outage: IT quality is a decisive factor